Perspective(s): Agimat

 31 MAY – 31 AUGUST

-Signals is a new body of film, sound, and sculptural work displayed throughout Big Pit National Coal Mining Museum.
+Signals was a new body of film, sound, and sculptural work displayed throughout Big Pit National Coal Mining Museum.

 Working with Llantarnam Grange, and through considering the collection, conversations and community of Big Pit, with an anti-colonial, anti-capitalist and ecological lens, Sadia Pineda Hameed has formed connections between Wales’ history of mining and strike, and resource extraction and labour movements worldwide today.

-Sadia’s film Moving Sound, will be screening daily at Big Pit, in the King Coal experience from 3-4pm daily (looping 8 minutes), alongside a series of sculptures.
+Sadia’s film Moving Sound, was screening daily at Big Pit, in the King Coal experience from 3-4pm daily (looping 8 minutes), alongside a series of sculptures.

 Find out more here